Dacres Hotel: Hotel Dacres

 For the next few decades the building remained vacant save for several small businesses on the ground floor.
+Several plans to restore the building and even the original Stine House name were proposed in the mid-1960s but were always stymied by the expense of bringing the building up to current fire codes.
 In 1974, the hotel was nominated for state and national landmark status as part of a history project by Washington State University student Robert Hergert.
 It was accepted to the National Register in September 1974, only the second building in the County to be registered (the first being Fort Walla Walla).
 In 1982 the building was purchased by Robert Finch who began restoration on the ground floor in earnest.
 In 2013 the ground floor, previously occupied by several restaurants, was remodeled into a performing arts venue known as Main Street Studios before closing several years later.
 In 2018, the venue was revived as "The Dacres", hosting live music and other events.